 The recent proliferation of new restrictions has inflected the celebrations in Selma this week with worries of a resurgent era of voter suppression—concerns that have taken on new urgency ahead of the first presidential election since the landmark Shelby decision.
 And Alabama provides a striking example of post-Shelby uncertainty among civil rights activists.

 In the nearly three years since the Shelby decision, the state's implementation of the voter ID law has been something of a saga.
-In September 2015, for instance, following a budget cut by the Alabama Legislature, the state ordered the closure of 31 of the Department of Motor Vehicle's part-time satellite offices, many of which served poor, rural regions.
+In September of 2015, for instance, following a budget cut by Alabama's state legislature, the state ordered the closure of 31 of the Department of Motor Vehicle's part-time satellite offices, many of which served poor, rural regions.
 Given that unequal access to state-issued identification cards was their primary argument against the state's voter ID law, civil rights groups were outraged by the closures, and claimed the move would further limit minority voters' access to Alabama's polls.

 "[T]hese offices provide the most accessible way for Alabama's Black residents to secure the most common form of photo identification," the NAACP wrote in an October letter to Alabama Governor Robert Bentley.
 The letter went on to assert that the closures would create "a substantial and disproportionate burden on Black people's ability to participate in the political process in Alabama."